 Photo culling is a crucial, front-end element of post-processing.
 This tutorial demonstrates efficient methods for sifting through the good, the bad, and the excellent image selections from a portrait session.

 The mouse or the shortcut keys can be used to cull through a photo shoot.
 Shortcut keys cover most of the culling steps in Exposure, and help you work faster.
-View or print out a PDF of all Exposure’s shortcut keys from the Help menu.
+You can view a map of all of Exposure’s shortcut keys in the Help menu.

-Browse through images one by one, or use the Grid view to select multiple photos.
-Press the ⌘ on the Mac, or Ctrl on Windows to select which images to reject, then apply the reject flag (minus on the keyboard) to all of them simultaneously.
+Browse through images in the grid, or one by one to inspect them at a detailed level, or use the Grid view to mark multiple photos at once.
+Press the CMD on the Mac, or Ctrl on Windows to select the images, then apply the flag (minus on the keyboard) to all of them.
 Rejected photos are dimmed in the grid view.

 Unclutter the view by hiding the images marked as rejects.
 This will display only the candidates for editing.
-Refine the remaining selections using star ratings.
+Use the presets in the menu to quickly apply a filter.
+Then you can refine the remaining selections using star ratings.

 Rate images from thumbnails in the Grid view.
 The thumbnail size can be changed to see them clearly.
 Use the keys 1 through 5 on the keyboard to assign star ratings.

 Organizing your images while you cull your sessions is a great way to keep things tidy.
-Being able to quickly locate specific images you captured plays a huge role in fulfilling your client’s needs, even if you just shoot for fun or for friends and family.
+Being able to quickly locate specific images you captured is hugely helpful, whether you’re shooting for a client or for fun.